Rameshkumar-R/IAC-2Tier-Web-App/README.md

     -   terraform plan
     -   terraform apply --auto-approve
     -   terraform destory --auto-approve #if you come across any issue or you're done with testing.
+3. Use the connect.php file from assets folder.
+[Which will help to skip the S3Adminrole assignment and copying connect.php]
-3. Update the DB endpoint into webserver location/var/www/html/connect.php
+4. Update the DB endpoint into webserver location/var/www/html/connect.php
-4. Validate the webserver using the EC2 elastic IP address.
+5. Validate the webserver using the EC2 elastic IP address.

 # FeedBack: rramesh.rsd@gmail.com